FIVE MOST SURPRISING FINDS

 Tulsa was not an anomaly.
 In Durham, North Carolina, a similar economic world was forming — and unlike Greenwood, it was not destroyed, which makes Durham’s removal from the popular story even more telling.

 In 1898, seven Black men pooled their resources to found the North Carolina Mutual Life Insurance Company (Walter B. Weare, Black Business in the New South, Duke University Press, 1993).
-Within three decades, it had become the largest Black-owned business in America, with assets in the millions and policyholders across the South.
+Within three decades, it became the largest Black-owned business in America, with assets in the millions and policyholders across the South.
 It was not a charity.
 It was not a government program.
 It was a capitalist business, built on insurance math and strict management.
-It offered a service white companies refused: treating Black lives as worth insuring.
+It offered a service white companies refused — treating Black lives as worth insuring.

 W.E.B.
 Du Bois called Durham “the city of Negro enterprise.”
-Booker T. Washington, whose philosophical disagreements with Du Bois were legendary, agreed on this point without reservation.
+Booker T. Washington, whose disagreements with Du Bois were legendary, agreed on this point without reservation.
 Sociologist E. Franklin Frazier documented Durham’s Black capitalist class — doctors, lawyers, insurance executives, and barbers.
-They worked in a self-supporting economic network that created wealth, employed thousands, and funded schools that trained the next generation of professionals (Frazier, Black Bourgeoisie, Free Press, 1957).
+They worked in a self-supporting economic network that created wealth, employed thousands, and funded schools for the next generation (Frazier, Black Bourgeoisie, Free Press, 1957).

 The Puzzle and the Solution